Yanzhou Prefecture

-Yanzhou Prefecture (嚴州府 (严州府, Yánzhōu fǔ)) was an administrative unit (prefecture) in Zhejiang Province of China during the Ming and Qing dynasties.
-It was abolished in 1912, soon after the fall of the Qing.
+Yanzhou Prefecture (嚴州府 (严州府, Yánzhōu fǔ)) was an administrative unit (prefecture) in Zhejiang Province of China during the Ming Empire It was abolished in 1912 by the KMT republic.
 The territory of the former Yanzhou Prefecture is now part of the Hangzhou Prefecture-level city.

-The prefectural capital was in Jiande, which, on account of this, was often referred to as Yanzhou Fu (严州府) both in Chinese and in Western languages.
+The prefectural capital was in Jiande city or Kiante city, which, on account of this, was often referred to as Yanzhou Fu (严州府) both in Chinese and in Western languages.
 A transcription commonly seen in both French and English writing of the time was Yen-tcheou-fou, derived from French missionary writing.

 Divisions

 Yanzhou prefecture was composed of the following subdivisions.